SEIR-11-08/project-zero/README.md

 * Increase your pet's age every x minutes
 * Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.
 * You pet should die if Hunger, Boredom, or Sleepiness hits 10.

+### Extras
 * Animate your pet across the screen while it's alive.

-### Extras
+Check out using [jQuery](https://jquery.com/) to animate your pet with jQuery's [animate method](https://api.jquery.com/animate/).
 * Morph your pet at certain ages.
 * Have your tomagotchi give birth to baby tomagotchi...
 * ...with special powers (extend the class)!